michaelrsweet/stringsutil/README.md

 Using the `stringsutil` Tool
 ----------------------------

-Create a ".strings" file by scanning source files in the current directory:
+The `stringsutil` tool allows you to manage your ".strings" files.
+Create a ".strings" file by scanning source files in the current directory with the "scan" sub-command:

     stringsutil -f base.strings scan *.[ch]

-Create a ".po" file for external localizers to work with:
+Create a ".po" file for external localizers to work with using the "export"
+sub-command:

     stringsutil -f base.strings export es.po

-Import the ".po" file when the localizer is done:
+When the localizer is done, use the "import" sub-command to import the strings from the ".po" file:

     cp base.strings es.strings
     stringsutil -f es.strings import es.po

-See how well the localizer did:
+Run the "report" sub-command to see how well the localizer did:

     stringsutil -f base.strings report es.strings

-Update the ".strings" file for changes to the source files:
+When you have made source changes that affect the localization strings, use the "scan" sub-command again to update the base strings:

     stringsutil -f base.strings scan *.[ch]

-Merge those changes into the "es.strings" file:
+Then add those changes to the "es.strings" file with the "merge" sub-command:

     stringsutil -f es.strings -c merge base.strings